The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 For foundational information about the FLSA, see:

 A basic principle of the FLSA is that it does not override more generous state laws.
-When state employment protections are greater than what the FLSA provides, the state laws supersede federal law.
-In other words, employers should comply with the law (federal or state) that is the most generous to the employee on any particular wage-and-hour issue.
+When state employment protections on similar rights are greater than what the FLSA provides, the state laws may supersede federal law.
+In other words, employers should usually comply with the law (federal or state) that is the most generous to the employee on any particular wage-and-hour issue.
+Employers should consult legal counsel before making decisions as to whether state or federal protections apply on any given issue.

 Comparison of California Law and Federal Overtime Law

 Against the framework of the FLSA overtime law, HR professionals with employees in California must compare the California framework.
 Employers must then abide by the California law so long as it does not thwart the FLSA.
-Almost always, this means being more generous to the employees in California than is required under federal law.
+This means being more generous to employees in California than is required under federal law with some exceptions.
 See, California Labor Code.

 Multiplicity of laws and wage orders